Skip to content

 bash

-cloud-claude doctor mount --fix # mount-only check with auto-repair
+cloud-claude doctor mount --fix # mount check with auto-repair

-cloud-claude env check # verify remote timezone, locale, egress IP, FUSE, etc.
+cloud-claude env check # verify remote timezone, egress IP, FUSE, etc.

 Run the command your admin provided: